smaasui/BookShelf/README.md

 #
-# 📚 BookShelf – Your Personal Library Manager
+# 📚 Book Log – Your Personal Library Manager

-Welcome to **BiblioNest**, a beautiful and intuitive personal library management app built with **Streamlit**!
+Welcome to **Book Log**, a beautiful and intuitive personal library management app built with **Streamlit**!
 Easily organize, track, and manage your book collection with features like borrowing, returning, filtering, and more.

 ---